aichung/cnichallenge_stub/README.rst

 Abstract
 --------

+This stub was created for the Connectomics in NeuroImaging Challenge that was held at MICCAI: http://www.brainconnectivity.net/challenge.html

-This stub allows users to populate with their trained model to be containerized via Docker Hub.
-The resulting Docker image can then be entered into the CNI Challenge Evaluation Portal to execute the classification model on hidden test data, and its performance evaluated.
+This stub is for you to populate with your trained model that is to be containerized via Docker Hub.
+The resulting Docker image can then be entered into the CNI Challenge Evaluation Portal (https://fnndsc.childrens.harvard.edu/cnichallenge/submit.html).
+This will run the classification model on our hidden test data, and the performance of the model will be automatically evaluated and printed to screen.

+While ``cnichallenge_stub.py`` is coded in Python and contains a bare bones example that is also in Python, models in other languages are possible to include.
+Such programs need only be called via the os.system() Python function.

+``pl-cnichallenge_stub`` is a ChRIS-based application: https://chrisproject.org, created using https://github.com/FNNDSC/cookiecutter-chrisapp.

 Synopsis